WEDDING PLANNING

 Pleated bibs feature vertical pleats that run up both sides of the button placket, and are a traditional detail on tuxedo shirts.
 A modern, narrow pleat can add a little sophistication to an otherwise traditional look.

-No Tuxedo Shirt Bib
+No Bib Tuxedo Shirt

 The casual choice, tuxedo shirts without bibs are sleek, modern, and simple.
 If a bibbed tux shirt style feels a little too proper, nobody will miss it under your tuxedo jacket.
 Besides, there are many alternatives for adding texture to your look.